 Perform the following steps to generate the certificates:

-2 Ensure that you set the Java path.
+- 1 Ensure that the Java version installed is Azul Zulu 1.8.0_292 or later. - 2 Ensure that you set the Java path.
 For example, run the following command:

+'''

-export PATH=<java installed location>/bin:\$PATH
+export PATH=<java installed location>/bin:$PATH

+For example,

+'''